-The Big Easy Rollergirls are a proud member of the Women’s Flat Track Derby Association (WFTDA) as part of the South Central Region.
+The Big Easy Rollergirls are a proud founding member of the Women’s Flat Track Derby Association (WFTDA) as part of Division II.
 Located in New Orleans, Louisiana, BERG is the only all-female flat track derby league in the Greater New Orleans area.

 For current rankings, visit our page on the WFTDA website.